 CPARS is the Contractor Performance Assessment Reporting System.
-The Department of the Interior has a CPARS regulation that must be followed by appropriate personnel.
-If you are a Receiving Official or FAC certified COR, part of that duty could encompass being an Assessing Official Representative (AOR) within CPARS responsible for assessing the contractor’s performance.
+If you are a Receiving Official or FAC certified COR, part of that duty could encompass being an Assessing Official Representative within CPARS responsible for assessing the contractor’s performance.
 As of October 1, 2010, use of CPARS became mandatory in DOI for all actions estimated to be greater than the SAT for Supplies and Services.
-It is a system that has been used in Department of Defense (DoD) for years and the Naval Sea Logistics Center Detachment Portsmouth (NAVSEA) has system administration responsibilities.
+It is a system that has been used in Department of Defense for years and the Naval Sea Logistics Center Detachment Portsmouth has system administration responsibilities.
 The CPARS system is a web-enabled application that is accessed via the Internet website.
 CPARS hosts a suite of web-enabled applications that are used to document contractor and grantee performance information that is required by federal Regulations.
 The CPARS website offers links to CPARS (used for Services, IT, Operations Support type contracts), ACASS (A/E Contracts), CCASS (Construction), and FAPIIS (Contractor and Grantee Integrity information such as TforD, Non-responsibility, Defective Cost and Pricing Data, etc.) and also provides various items of interest including reference material, training information, frequently asked questions, best practices as well as other information.

 How can I do business with the Interior Business Center?

-IBC's Acquisition Services competes 70% of opportunities for contracts through vehicles such as GSA schedules or other government-wide acquisitions contracts (GWACs).
+IBC's Acquisition Services competes 70% of opportunities for contracts through vehicles such as GSA schedules or other government-wide acquisitions contracts.
 An estimated 20% of requirements are posted in FedBizOpps.
 Another 10% are attributable to 8(a) direct awards, competitive 8(a) awards, and client-driven sole source justifications.

-We encourage small business to call one of our Small Business Specialists.
+We encourage small business to call one of DOI's Small Business Specialists.
 However, program managers are the key during the market research phase while requirements are being developed.

 Yes.
 IBC is a full service acquisition office, which includes the acquisition life cycle -- market research, solicitation, negotiation, award, and contract administration through closeout.
 All modifications and electronic bill payment through IPP is included.
-We also purchase through the GSA schedules, government-wide acquisition contracts (GWACs), Blanket Purchase Agreements (BPAs), and Acquisition Services Directorate specific Indefinite Delivery Indefinite Quantity (IDIQs) contracts.
+We also purchase through the GSA schedules, government-wide acquisition contracts, Blanket Purchase Agreements, and IBC specific Indefinite Delivery Indefinite Quantity contracts.
 When appropriate, we compete full and open through FedBizOpps.
-Our organization works closely with the Small Business Administration (SBA) to identify the most qualified Minority Owned 8(a) companies.
+Our organization works closely with the Small Business Administration to identify the most qualified Minority Owned 8(a) companies.

 We appreciate introductions and will include vendor companies as a suggested source for a proposal.
 It is important that clients make known from whom they would like to receive proposals.
-Your customers will be best served by having them call our Information Center at 703-964-8800 or email to New Business.
+Your customers will be best served by having them call us at 703-964-3600 or email us.

 It is important to understand the significance of the Independent Government Cost Estimate.
 Along with the Statement of Work, the IGCE is an important document that has direct influence on how long it may take to execute an acquisition and, ultimately, the estimated cost of performance.
 It is not expected that individuals assigned as CORs will be expert cost estimators.
 Nor is it considered feasible that each receive specialized training in this area.
 It is necessary, however, that persons preparing the IGCE have "access" to individuals reasonably well trained in this discipline.